Surface Water Management

 - Pollution prevention and operation and maintenance for municipal operations

 The permit's five program elements are designed to be a set of guidelines for municipalities to follow to help reduce the harmful effects that polluted runoff has on the water quality of lakes, rivers, and streams in Washington.
-Ecology has given permittees several years to develop and fully implement programs that will comply with the permit.
-By taking a proactive approach with permit compliance, the City of Covington will be helping to create an environmental balance in the region as well as protecting the salmon and wildlife habitats along Soos Creek, Little Soos Creek, Jenkins Creek, Cranmar Creek and Pipe Lake.
+By taking a proactive approach with permit compliance, the City of Covington has helped to create an environmental balance in the region as well as protecting the salmon and wildlife habitats along Soos Creek, Little Soos Creek, Jenkins Creek, North Jenkins Tributary, Cranmar Creek and Pipe Lake.
 We need your input.
 If you have ideas or suggestions that might help us with the five program elements, please contact us.
+If you want to learn more about why we do what we do, here are a few links for more information.

 NPDES Stormwater Permit Program